vdaas/vald/docs/contributing/reviewer-guideline.md

 People may notice requests through different means, but in this project, we prioritize the following methods of communication:

-1. Speak on Zoom If it is during business hours and the reviewer is available on Zoom, we often talk directly.
+1. Speak on Zoom if it is during business hours and the reviewer is available on Zoom; we often talk directly.
 1. Send a mention on Slack If the reviewer is not on Zoom, we send a mention on Slack.
 1. Email from GitHub An email is automatically sent when someone is assigned.